Best Fishing in Oregon

 Trout: Agate, Emigrant and Selmac lakes are open all year, well-stocked and are at low enough elevations to offer good trout fishing even in late fall in the Medford, Ashland and Grants Pass areas.
 Farther up the coast, Tenmile and Empire Lakes are among a host of low-elevation lakes that often fish well for trout this time of year.
 Some may be recently planted with trophy-sized trout.

 Trout: The Alton Baker Canoe Canal in downtown Eugene is stocked with rainbow trout through much of the fall into November.
-A pond near the mid-point and several other spots are planted and are best soon after a scheduled stocking.
+The ponds at the lower end and mid-point and several other spots are planted and are best soon after a scheduled stocking.
 Junction City Pond may not only get stocked trout but occasionally surplus summer steelhead in November.
 Walter Wirth Lake and Walling Pond in Salem are stocked throughout the fall.
 Detroit Reservoir holds fish all winter and can be good in late fall when the weather breaks.
 See: South Willamette Watershed District’s stocking schedule.